PROGRAM MANAGER / PRESIDENT

 MANAGEMENT COMMITTEE MEMBERS

-Mel has worked for Mount Pleasant Waterworks (MPW), a water and wastewater utility near Charleston, S.C., for over 35 years.
-He helped to implement and then administered MPW’s first CMMS in 1990 while he was Supervisor of the four Water Treatment Plants.
+Mel has worked for Mount Pleasant Waterworks (MPW), a water and wastewater utility near Charleston, S.C., for nearly 40 years.
+He helped to implement, and then administered MPW’s first CMMS in 1990 while he was Supervisor of the four Water Treatment Plants.
 He went on to manage the entire Water Department, which included the Water Treatment Plants and the Water Distribution System.
 Eventually Mel moved out of the Water Department and became Director of Safety and Environmental Compliance.
-Gradually that position also evolved into managing a very diverse department of multiple functions.
+Gradually that position evolved into managing a very diverse department of multiple functions.

-Until January, 2017, Mel was MPW’s Productivity, Quality, and Safety Department Manager.
-Regarding Maximo, he and his staff were responsible for all user training and ongoing user support, all of the “front end” configurations and administration of the system, and Quality Assurance reviews of the data contained within Maximo.
-In addition to Maximo and Asset Management, other functional responsibilities within Mel’s department included Safety, Security, Emergency Management, Laboratory Services, Facility Services, and our Dispatch Center.
+From our initial implementation of Maximo in 2010 through January 2017, Mel and his staff were responsible for all user training, ongoing user support, all front-end configurations and administration of the system, and Quality Assurance reviews of the data contained within Maximo.

-In January, 2017, Mel stepped out of the department manager role and into a newly created position entitled Asset and Emergency Management Specialist.
-The goal of this new position was to narrow Mel’s scope of responsibilities, allowing him to focus the majority of his time specifically on Maximo and its impact on asset management / maintenance management activities throughout the organization.
+In January 2017, Mel stepped out of his Department Manager role and into a newly created position entitled Asset Management Specialist.
+The goal of this new position was to narrow Mel’s scope of responsibilities, allowing him to focus most of his time specifically on Maximo and its impact on asset management / maintenance management activities throughout the organization.

 COMMITTEE MEMBER & MSCUG MEMBER